-3.8 FRONTAGE AND ACCESS
+3.15 FRONTAGE AND ACCESS

-- 3.8.1 No existing lot shall be developed and no new lot shall be created unless the lot has frontage on and direct access to an open public road which is maintained year round. - 3.8.2 Notwithstanding the foregoing, the following uses may be exempted: - 1.
-Limited Services Residential uses (see Section 6.4.2.4); - 2.
-Certain Recreational Commercial uses such as campgrounds and marinas, provided the use is located on a waterfront lot; - 3.
-Certain rural uses such as agriculture, conservation, forestry, hunting and fishing camps, except that a dwelling is not permitted; and, - 4.
-Lots within a common elements plan of condominium where the private road is a common element. - 3.8.3 Access to other uses from a private road, right-of-way or unopened road allowance may be permitted, provided the lot on which the use is to be located is an existing lot and that it fronts on an open public road which is maintained year round, but to which direct access cannot safely be provided because of limited sight lines.
+- 3.15.1 No existing lot shall be developed and no new lot shall be created unless the lot has frontage on and direct access to an open public road which is maintained year round. - 3.15.2 Notwithstanding the foregoing, the following uses may be exempted: - 1.
+Limited Services Residential uses; - 2.
+Certain Tourist Commercial uses such as campgrounds and marinas, provided the use is located on a waterfront lot; and, - 3.
+Certain rural uses such as agriculture, conservation, forestry, hunting and fishing camps, except that a dwelling is not permitted. - 3.15.3 Access to other uses from a private road, right-of-way or unopened road allowance may be permitted, provided the lot on which the use is to be located is an existing lot and that it fronts on an open public road which is maintained year round, but to which direct access cannot safely be provided because of limited sight lines.

-3.9 GROUP HOMES
+3.16 GROUP HOMES

 A group home is defined as a single housekeeping unit in a residential dwelling in which three to ten residents (excluding staff or receiving family) live together under responsible supervision consistent with the requirements of its residents, who by reason of their emotional, mental, social or physical condition require a group living arrangement.
 The home is licensed or approved under Provincial Statute and in compliance with Municipal by-laws.
-This definition does not include boarding houses or lodging houses.
+This definition does not include residences for young offenders, adult offenders, boarding houses or lodging houses.